Obituary of James William Goddard

 Jim’s family will receive friends and family at the Perrin Funeral Chapel on Tuesday, September 10th from 10 am to 11 am, followed by a service at 11 am.

-If desired, donations to the Temiskaming Hospital CAT scan fund will be gratefully acknowledged.To send flowers to the family of James Goddard, please visit Tribute Store
+If desired, donations to the Temiskaming Hospital CAT scan fund will be gratefully acknowledged.To send flowers to the family or plant a tree in memory of James Goddard, please visit Tribute Store